adithya3403/chatgpt-alexa-s2/README.md

 4. open a new terminal and run the following commands:
     ```bash
     cd frontend
-    npm start
+    npm run dev
     ```

-5. open another terminal to connect to the database and run the following commands:
+5. open another terminal and run the following commands:
     ```bash
-    cd frontend/server
-    node server.js
-    ```

-6. open another terminal and run the following commands:
-    ```bash
     cd frontend/db
     node index.js
     ```

-7. open your database and check!
+6. open your database and check!